Electravirus/MV3D/README.md

 - @f0, @f1, @f2, etc: Targets first, second, third follower, etc.
 - @v0, @v1, @v2: Boat, Ship, Airship.

+Some parameters can be prefixed with + to be set relative to the current value.

+For example:

+	mv3d camera yaw +-45 0.5

 ---

 	mv3d camera pitch <n> <t>